-

 FAQ About RAP

-Currently in beta, this world-first security feature provides the missing pieces needed to ensure a solid foundation for any form of OS/hypervisor security and paves a path for addressing data-only attacks.
+Currently available in all supported grsecurity releases, this world-first security feature provides the missing pieces needed to ensure a solid foundation for any form of OS/hypervisor security and paves a path for addressing data-only attacks.
 Grsecurity patches featuring KERNSEAL™ protect critical data structures in the kernel and KVM hypervisor against modification, as well as hide sensitive data against disclosure.
 These security goals are achieved without reliance on any hypervisor or specific Intel/AMD CPU feature, ensuring any x86 server can benefit.
 More details will be released in an upcoming blog.

 Prevents same-type object reuse exploits